gnovakowski/Lab_1/README.md

 	end process;
 ```

  * `v_sync_gen` - This VHDL module behaves in a very similar way to `h_sync_gen` except that it applies to the vertical aspect of the monitor display.
+The goal of this module is to generate an unsigned number for the row so that the pixel generator will know where to write a pixel.
 The code consists of generics (containing the sizes of the different states), a counter to determine the location of the vertical signal, and a series of outputs explaining the state of the different signals to be used in `vga_sync`.
 The entity declaration (with generics) can be seen in the code below:

 ```vhdl
 entity v_sync_gen is